5 High-Protein Breakfast Options for Your Second and Third Trimester

 • Customize recipes according to taste, dietary preferences, and nutritional needs.

-Consult a Pregnancy Dietitian for Personalized Guidance
+Consult a Pregnancy Dietician for Personalized Guidance

 Every pregnancy is unique, and your nutrition should be too.
 As a certified pregnancy and lactation dietitian, I, Avni Kaul, help mothers create personalized diet plans that include high-protein breakfasts, nutritious meals, and healthy snack options.